-With Cloud ERP there’s no huge upfront costs of paying a large amount of money to own the software in addition to the cost of upgrades and maintenance of the system.
+With Cloud ERP, there are no huge upfront costs of paying a large amount of money to own the software and the cost of upgrades and maintenance of the system.
 Not to mention the cost of buying new hardware every few years and overwhelming your IT staff with day to day management and security of your in house infrastructure.
-With Cloud pricing you pay a monthly or yearly fee for use of the software which includes software upgrades and all the necessary infrastructure needed to keep the system up and running smoothly.
+With Cloud pricing, you pay a monthly or yearly fee for the use of the software, which includes software upgrades and all the necessary infrastructure needed to keep the system up and running smoothly.

 Other Important things to consider when evaluating cloud erp

-As you continue your research on Cloud ERP software there’s a few other things that should be consider or be aware of as you narrow down your search.
+As you continue your research on Cloud ERP software, there are a few other things that should be considered or be aware of as you narrow down your search.

 It’s important to start your search with a Digital Transformation Strategy to get you started on your goals and objectives to changing your organizations and get the most out of modern technology.
-If digital transformation is the end goal of your business it’s important to look at some Key Components that can help lead to a successful strategy.
+If digital transformation is your business’s end goal, it’s important to look at some Key Components that can help lead to a successful strategy.

 User Reviews – It’s important to look at user reviews and read comments from real users.
-As you start to narrow down your search on a few different Cloud ERP solutions to look at G2 Business Software Reviews is a great resource to get opinions from real users.
+As you start to narrow down your search on a few different Cloud ERP solutions, looking at G2 Business Software Reviews is a great resource to get opinions from real users.

 Analyst Reviews – Analysts can be a great resource to get more information on Cloud ERP.
-These companies do a ton of research on software and give their recommendations why they select which vendors they consider to be at the top.
-There are a lot of analysts that evaluate ERP software, but here are some of the most popular.
+These companies do a ton of research on software and give their recommendations on selecting which vendors they consider to be at the top.
+Many analysts evaluate ERP software, but here are some of the most popular.

 PC Magazine is always a resource that software vendors like to promote.
 They have their Editors Choice Awards and detailed reviews of the software.
-Which ERP systems are the most popular with their users? is an article published by Forbes.
-Gartner Peer insights and Gartner Digital Markets are other great places to get real life user reviews.
-Remember these are just a starting point and once you’ve narrowed down your search and are in the final decision stages, it’s important to ask for references and talk with real users about the product and the Value Added Reseller that you’ve selected.
+Which ERP systems are the most popular with their users?
+It is an article published by Forbes.
+Gartner Peer insights and Gartner Digital Markets are other great places to get real-life user reviews.
+Remember, these are just a starting point.
+Once you’ve narrowed down your search and are in the final decision stages, it’s important to ask for references and talk with real users about the product and the Value Added Reseller you’ve selected.

-If you have any questions please feel free to contact Milestone for additional information or if you would like a free software consultation or Acumatica demo.
+If you have any more questions about What Cloud ERP, please feel free to contact Milestone for additional information or if you would like a free software consultation or Acumatica demo.

 Are you researching ERP, accounting, or inventory management software?